greenpill-pro/greenpill-pro.github.io/grass-roots-marketing-az.md

 - If this AZ is approved, Brat & deeZ will send 5,000 $ZNN and 50,000 $QSR to Sultan of Staking's Community Address.
 Sultain will hold the funds in escrow.
 - If AZ payment is approved, Brat & deeZ will receive 5,000 $ZNN and 50,000 $QSR, and the Sultan will release the escrowed funds to Zyler

 The network needs writers to prevent a 'void' of content in our historical timeline.
 Almost certainly you have derived value from Zyler's articles if you are part of the Zenon culture.
-Sets the right precedence: **the network pays when value is created**.
+Let's set the right precedence: **the network pays when value is created**.

 ## We ask for your support to approve this AZ and pay Zyler for the valueable work he created.